sheng-liu/sojourner.github.io/index.md

 - [SearchX](https://github.com/felipemoraes/searchx) is a scalable collaborative search system, developed to research large-scale search and sensemaking experiments.
 Lead developer is Felipe Moraes.
 - [APONE](https://marrerom.github.io/APONE/) is an academic environment for online experiments, that we have used in our research and teaching.
 Lead developer is Mónica Marrero.
 - [SIREN](https://github.com/dbountouridis/siren) is a simulation framework for understanding the effects of recommender systems in online news environments.
 Lead developer is Dimitrios Bountouridis.
+- [ELAT](https://mvallet91.github.io/ELAT/) is a browser-based edX logfile analysis tool that turns edX logfiles into an easy to query database, all within the confines of the local browser.
+The lead developer is Manuel Valle Torre.

 ## Grants
 - NWO Aspasia grant (**100,000€**) as a top-up of my NWO VIDI (50K for my research, 50K for diversity measures in the faculty), September 2018.